bradenhs/Reactive/README.md

 **Five** Open the project in VSCode and install the recommended extensions.

+*/*Node: VSCode may ask you which version of TypeScript you want to use.
+Wait until `yarn install` is complete and then choose the workspace version.

 # Development

 With `yarn start` running the app is in live reload mode.
 Any changes you make to the `src` directory